paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 #### `OverseerSignal::BlockFinalized`

 On receiving an `OverseerSignal::BlockFinalized(h)`, we fetch the block number `b` of that block from the ChainApi subsystem.
 We update our `StoredBlockRange` to begin at `b+1`.
 Additionally, we remove all block entries and candidates referenced by them up to and including `b`.
-Lastly, we prune out all descendents of `h` transitively: when we remove a `BlockEntry` with number `b` that is not equal to `h`, we recursively delete all the `BlockEntry`s referenced as children.
+Lastly, we prune out all descendants of `h` transitively: when we remove a `BlockEntry` with number `b` that is not equal to `h`, we recursively delete all the `BlockEntry`s referenced as children.
 We remove the `block_assignments` entry for the block hash and if `block_assignments` is now empty, remove the `CandidateEntry`.
 We also update each of the `BlockNumber -> Vec<Hash>` keys in the database to reflect the blocks at that height, clearing if empty.

 #### `OverseerSignal::ActiveLeavesUpdate`